dhrupadb/C-doku-/README.md

 ### Step 3
 Repeat till grid is completed

-### Other 1
-Use the command "Hint" to get a sample move which provides a correct move according to the solution

 ### Other 2
 Use the command "Solve" to get the final solution for the entire grid.
 You will be propted after typing "Solve" if you indeed wish to continue.
-Use "Y/N" or "Yes / No" to confirm your choice.
+Use "Y/N" to confirm your choice.

 ## License